DAMEDIC/fhir-toolbox-go/README.md

 go run ./examples/proxy https://server.fire.ly/
 ```

-This starts a simple mock-facade that forwards all requests to the HAPI test-server.
+This starts a simple mock-facade that forwards all requests to a test-server.

 From another terminal, run